arcus/virtual_library/annotations/AnnotationsTraining_LiaScript.md

 ***

-2. Which of the following is **not** a quality of high-quality, gold-standard labeled data?
+2. Which of the following is **not necessary** for a high-quality, gold-standard labeled dataset?
 [( )] A. Performant
 [( )] B. Consistent
 [(X)] C. Simple